Ann Augustine

-Ann Augustine (born Anate Augustine) is an Indian actress who appears in Malayalam films.
-She is the daughter of Malayalam actor Augustine.
-She made her debut in Lal Jose's Elsamma Enna Aankutty (2010).
+Anate "Ann" Augustine (born 30 July 1989) is an Indian actress who appears in Malayalam films.
+The daughter of actor Augustine, she made her acting debut in Elsamma Enna Aankutty (2010).
+Ann is best known for her performance in Artist (2013), which won her the Kerala State Film Award for Best Actress and Filmfare Award for Best Actress – Malayalam.

 Early life and education

 Ann Augustine was born in Calicut to veteran actor Augustine and Hancy Augustine.
 Ann did her early part of school in Presentation Higher Secondary School in Calicut and later in Sacred Heart School.
 In 2010, she graduated in psychology from Kristu Jayanti College, Bengaluru.
 Later, she completed her post-graduation in Psychology from Jain University, Bengaluru.

 Career

-She started her acting career during her final year of graduation with Lal Jose's Elsamma Enna Aankutty where she played the titular role.
+She started her acting career during her final year of graduation with Lal Jose's 2010 film Elsamma Enna Aankutty where she played the title role.
 The film was a commercial success and her performance was highly appreciated by critics.
-Her portrayal of 'Gayathri' in Artist garnered many accolades including the Kerala State Film Awards for Best Actress.
+Ann is best known for playing Gayatri, an art student in the 2013 film Artist opposite Fahadh Faasil.
+The film was a box office success and won her several awards.
+Paresh C. Palicha of Rediff.com called her the "scene stealer".